 UAHT does not have health services on its campuses.
 If an accident occurs on campus, a UAHT Incident Report form should be completed and submitted to the Dean of Student Services.
-If a student is injured on campus, and Injury Report must be completed and submitted to the Dean of Student Services.
+If a student is injured on campus, and Injury Report must be completed and submitted to the Vice Chancellor for Student Services.